Will-Lounsbery-Scaife/filth-maker/README.md

 Here is an example of an old filth roster (created without this program), to give an idea of what the final product of this program will look like.
 ![](Images/filthImage.png)

+Things to note:
+-Extra kitchens (once everyone has two kitchen) are random; the program does not favor giving an extra kitchen to people who have it on non-full days.
+Might be worth it for the AD to fix this manually after running the program.
+-Kitchen is the only duty that is tracked to make sure people don't get it many times -If you want a staff member to be a cook for a certain day, just add them to the DOP that day and they won't be dutied

+To run this code:
+-Open a web browser (I chrome and all testing and troubleshooting was done on Chrome) -File --> Open file --> click on name_entry.html (wherever it is stored on your computer)